 If the heart failure deepens while artificial respiration is continued, the operation must of course be stopped, the feet raised, and regular rhythmic traction made upon the tongue.
 Intermittent attempts should also be made to squeeze the paralyzed cardiac ventricles between the fingers inserted beneath the ribs in the epigastric region and the chest wall.

-Hypodermic injections of pituitrin may be used.
-Electricity may quite possibly inhibit rather than stimulate a feebly acting heart.
+Hypodermic injections are useless.
+Electricity may quite possibly inhibit rather than stimulate a feebly-acting heart.

 Hot saline solution or brandy may be given by the rectum, but the main restorative is efficient artificial respiration.